pantheon-systems/documentation/source/content/application-containers.md

 ### Failover Application Containers

-All paid service levels have failover application containers which are **not** used for load balancing.
+All paid site plans have failover application containers which are **not** used for load balancing.
 If the primary container is not healthy, traffic will be switched to the failover.